vaishnavisubash/animal-angels/README.md

 ## Usage

-- Once the project is loaded in your browser, you can explore the content, including animal welfare tips and available adoption opportunities.
+Once the project is loaded in your browser, users can:

-- You can navigate through different sections of the site and learn more about how to support animal welfare.
+- Explore information about the animals in need of rescue and adoption.
+- Learn about the process of adopting a pet and the importance of responsible pet ownership.
+- Understand how they can support Animal Angels through volunteering or donations.
+- Find out how to become involved in the community outreach programs that promote animal welfare.

 ## Contributing

 Feel free to fork this repository, make improvements, and submit pull requests.
-If you'd like to contribute, please follow these steps:
+To contribute, please follow these steps:

 1. Fork the repository.
 2. Clone your forked repository to your local machine.